gymnasium/gymcms/README.md

 ## Getting started

+1. Clone this repo
+2. Build the Docker image [^1]
+   - run `docker build -t jekyll-serve .`
+3. Start Jekyll
-- clone this repo.
+     - Either:
-[Docker Compose V1][1]
-- run `docker-compose up` in the repo root.
+        - run `docker compose up`
-[Docker Compose V2][1]
-- run `docker compose up` in the repo root.
+        - _or_ run `docker run -p 4000:4000 -v $(pwd):/site jekyll-serve`

-- Wait patiently for stuff to load & compile.
-- navigate to [http://localhost:4000](http://localhost:4000) to see the build status.
-- Get busy making beautiful things!
+4. Get busy making beautiful things!

+### Notes

+1. The resulting Docker image is configured specifically for local development of this repo.
+2. Special thanks to Bret Fisher for his [workaround](https://github.com/BretFisher/jekyll-serve) to address issues with the official Jekyll images  that are ostensibly unmaintained.

 ## Static Content Site Map
 - [http://localhost:4000/sitemap](http://localhost:4000/sitemap)

-## References
-[1]: https://docs.docker.com/compose/migrate/ "Migrate to Docker Compose V2"
+[^1]: You don't need to build the Docker image _every_ time you work.
+However  rebuilding assures that the gems are current.